lodenrogue/mkenv/README.md

 ### Usage:

-1. Creates and activates a virtual environment with the name venv
+1. Creates (if it doesn't exist) and activates a virtual environment with the name venv

 ``` bash
 $ source mkenv
 ```

-2. Creates and activates a virtual environment with the given name
+2. Creates (if it doesn't exist) and activates a virtual environment with the given name

 ``` bash
 $ source mkenv <name>